mingiryu/visionary/README.md

 ## Build

-For Android Studio, import the project directly from the GitHub or a local copy of the repository.
+For Android Studio, import the project directly from GitHub or a local copy of the repository.
 Then [run or build](https://developer.android.com/studio/run) the project.

 Otherwise, build from the command line with [Gradle](https://developer.android.com/sdk/installing/studio-build.html)